 Migrant Forum in Asia (MFA) together with the National Legal Aid Agency organized a national consultation on migration and development on 13-14 August 2009 at the Hanoi, International Convention Center, Hanoi, Vietnam.
 The consultation was attended by 50 participants from CSOs, trade unions, legal aid agencies, government ministries and the media.
-Aside from local Vietnamese participants, a representative of MFA member in Taiwan, the Hope Workers Center, participated in the program.
+Aside from local Vietnamese participants, a representative of MFA member in Taiwan, Province of China, the Hope Workers Center, participated in the program.
 The consultation aimed to bring together key migration and development organizations, NGOs, networks, advocates and civil society groups along with relevant government officials and private sector representatives who have demonstrated strong corporate responsibility practices at the country level, throughout the Asian region, to coordinate and jointly strategize efforts relating to the 3rd GFMD in Athens, Greece on 2-5 November 2009.
 It also aimed to strengthen advocacy around country-specific migrant policy initiatives, such as the ratification and implementation into national law of the 1990 UN Convention on the Rights of Migrant Workers and Members of their families (UN 1990 MWC).

 The Vietnamese Government participated in the first GFMD in Brussels, Belgium as well as the second GFMD in Manila, Philippines.
 Representatives from the Ministry of Foreign Affairs (MOFA) who participated in the second GFMD were also present in the consultation.